 by Susan Schachter July 22, 2020 3 min read

 Hypertension—also known as high blood pressure—is a fairly common yet serious and potentially dangerous condition.
 Nearly one out of every two Americans lives with hypertension, making it one of the most prevalent conditions affecting Americans in 2020.
-Intervention is often needed, but there are foods for high blood pressure that can help lower your numbers and contribute to a healthier lifestyle.
+Intervention is often needed, but there are foods, like cranberries, that can help lower your numbers and contribute to a healthier lifestyle.

 While you should always consult a doctor about possible high blood pressure and any other ailments, there are some signs you should keep an eye out for that may indicate you have high blood pressure.
 Be on the lookout for these, and speak to your doctor if you think you may be living with hypertension.

 Despite the popular belief of persistent sweating, shaking, nervousness, facial flushing, or sleep problems, most people do not experience these or other symptoms.
 Moreover, if you are experiencing these issues, they may very well be the sign of something else and, as with all conditions, you should consult your doctor immediately.